appacademy/SWEO-Part-Time-Resources/2-Module/2-week/3-day/README.md

 - Testing allows us to refactor with confidence.
 If anything breaks, you'll know.
 Also, you'll know **the expectations** for the module you're refactoring, so if it meets the specs, you're good.
   - If anyone modifies your code in the future, they wont break anything important as long as they are following the test specs.
   - Tests also make collaboration easier.
-Most things are built by teams of engineers that may not get to talk to each other.
+Most things these days are built by teams of engineers that may not get to talk to each other.
   - If the tests are written well they can serve as documentation for the code as well.

 Tests are basically the rules or specifications of how your app should behave.